Author and environmental design consultant Andrew Michler explains how research and constraints have shaped his own Passivhaus self build.

 Research for the book has helped shape the project

-As research for his book looking into how contemporary architecture is designed around very deep sustainable goals, Andrew travelled to see various places where it is being done very successfully, including Australia, Japan, Spain and Germany.
+As research for his book looking into how contemporary architecture is designed around deep sustainable goals, Andrew travelled to places where it is being achieved successfully, including Australia, Japan, Spain and Germany.

 Andrew gives the example of Japan which has done an incredible job of integrating small house design into a genuine lifestyle.
 In the US a ‘tiny house' is often on wheels and intended for a back yard or a remote off grid plot, whereas in Japan they are deeply connected to the neighbourhoods, which almost become a living room for the families.